A Resolution, Of Sorts

-Hard work and meeting goals is important, but never allowing yourself a minute to breathe isn’t going to make everything disappear either.
+Hard work and meeting goals are important but never allowing yourself a minute to breathe isn’t going to make everything disappear either.
 You might just end up losing parts of yourself over it.

 Let yourself sit on the couch and binge Marvel movies on the weekends.
-Allow yourself to relax when out with friends, you’re not “wasting time,” you’re having fun and letting your hair down (figuratively) which is just as important.
-Go to sleep without setting an alarm for the morning every once in a while.
-You deserve a break (Kit Kat anyone?).
+Allow yourself to relax when out with friends—you’re not “wasting time,” you’re having fun, which is just as important.
+Don’t shy away from much-needed rest.

 It is something I myself will be working on in the new year: taking the time I need to just be a person.
 I don’t think it’s going to be all that easy, but I like to think I’ll thank myself for it later.